Creating a PostgreSQL cluster

 -

 hostSpecs: Cluster host settings as an array of elements, one per host.
-Each element has the following structure:zoneId: Availability zone.subnetId: Subnet ID.assignPublicIp: Permission to connect to the host from the internet,trueorfalse.
+Each element has the following structure:zoneId: Availability zone.subnetId: Subnet ID.assignPublicIp: Permission for internet access to the host,trueorfalse.

 -

-maintenanceWindow: Maintenance window settings:day: Day of the week, inDDDformat, for scheduled maintenance.hour: Hour of day, inHHformat, for scheduled maintenance.
-The valid values range from1to24.
+maintenanceWindow: Maintenance window settings:day: Day of the week, inDDDformat, for scheduled maintenance.hour: Hour of the day, inHHformat, for scheduled maintenance.
+The allowed values are from1to24.

 -